 Charlie Tanfield, who himself had to forge an alternative route to the top of his sport, said of his coach, “Craig has so much experience and so much knowledge.
 If you come from a background where you want to understand things, you want to learn about what you are doing and make sure you are doing it right, then Craig is definitely the person to enable you to do that.
 He does things scientifically, and I like the way he works.”

-If you have what it takes to be a future champion and you would like to apply for a place in the 2020 season, send your cycling CV to email@example.com or message through our Facebook page.
-All applicants will be responded to.
+If you have what it takes to be a future champion and you would like to apply for a place in the 2021 season, send your cycling CV along with an up to date power profile (if available) to email@example.com or message through our Facebook page.
+All applicants will be responded to and shortlisted candidates will be invited for a physiological testing session and final assessment.